Apprenticeship interview questions and tips

 - Have a couple of questions prepared in case you get the chance to ask them.
 However, this isn’t the place to go into detailed discussions about pay, terms and conditions – save that for the final, face-to-face interview, which you will get through to if you succeed at this stage.

 Video interviews or online interviews are used by some employers instead of phone interviews.
 These may be live – for example, they may be conducted via Skype – but you are more likely to be asked to use a video interview format in which you are presented with a series of pre-recorded questions and invited to record your answers.
-For example, Grant Thornton includes this type of assessment for its school leaver trainee programmes – you can find out more via blog posts from previous interviewees on Grant Thornton’s site for trainees.

 - Set the scene for your video interview.
 Think about lighting and check what is going to be visible in the background.
 If your room’s a mess, clear a suitable space.